apenella/go-ansible/README.md

 ###### ExecutorWithAnsibleConfigurationSettings struct

-The `ExecutorWithAnsibleConfigurationSettings` struct serves as a decorator over an `ExecutorEnvVarSetter`, enabling configuration of _Ansible_ settings for execution.
+The `ExecutorWithAnsibleConfigurationSettings` struct serves as a decorator over an [ExecutorEnvVarSetter](#executorenvvarsetter-interface), enabling configuration of _Ansible_ settings for execution.
 When instantiating a new `ExecutorWithAnsibleConfigurationSettings`, you must provide an `ExecutorEnvVarSetter` and a list of functions for configuring Ansible settings.
 Here you can see an example of how to use the `ExecutorWithAnsibleConfigurationSettings` struct to configure _Ansible_ settings for execution:

 ```go